 - 1.A.IV.
-A preliminary (tenure-track) appointment at the rank of Associate Professor or Full Professor is one made with the expectation that, subject to successful reviews, it will result in consideration for tenure within three years exclusive of extensions granted for other reasons, such as parental leave and pursuant to relevant legislation, exclusive of any periods of parental leave, duty to accommodate, and not counting periods of unpaid leave from the date of appointment.
+A preliminary (tenure-track) appointment at the rank of Associate Professor or Full Professor is one made with the expectation that, subject to successful reviews, it will result in consideration for tenure within three years exclusive of extensions granted for other reasons, such as parental leave, periods of unpaid leave, and pursuant to relevant legislation (see Article 5), exclusive of any periods of parental leave, duty to accommodate, and not counting periods of unpaid leave from the date of appointment.
 Normally, a preliminary (tenure-track) appointment at the rank of Associate Professor or Full Professor shall not be renewable.
 However, a short extension of not more than six (6) months may be granted by the Provost and Vice-President (Academic) on recommendation of the Dean. - 1A.
-V Each faculty member in a preliminary appointment shall receive a half-credit course release from the unit teaching load in their first year of appointment. - On commencing a preliminary (tenure track) appointment candidates will be provided a startup research grant as appropriate to the faculty member's discipline to assist in the eventual application for external funding. - 1.B.
+V Each faculty member in a preliminary appointment shall receive at minimum a half-credit course release from the unit teaching load in their first year of appointment. - 1A.VIOn commencing a preliminary (tenure track) appointment candidateswill be provided a startup research grant as appropriate to the faculty member's discipline-to assist in the eventual application for external funding. - 1.B.
 Mentorship and Review of Preliminary Faculty Members - 1.B.I.
 The Dean (or designate) will meet with each faculty member on a preliminary appointment, within the faculty member's first semester of appointment and will discuss the approved criteria with respect to the granting of tenure and promotion.
 A written statement indicating that the meeting has taken place and including the criteria will be signed by the Dean and the faculty member and placed in the faculty member's file. - 1.B.II.
-If the requirements, as stated, of a preliminary appointment at the rank of Lecturer have been met prior to or at the end of the preliminary periodappointment, a preliminary appointment at the rank of Lecturer shall be converted to a preliminary (tenure-track) appointment at the rank of Assistant Professor.
+If the requirements, as stated in Article 1.A.II, of a preliminary appointment at the rank of Lecturer have been met prior to or at the end of the preliminary periodappointment, a preliminary appointment at the rank of Lecturer the employee shall be converted to a preliminary (tenure-track) appointment at the rank of Assistant Professor.
 Normally a preliminary appointment at the rank of Lecturer shall not be extended if the requirements have not been met.
-A short extension of not more than six (6) months exclusive of extensions granted for other reasons, such as parental leave and pursuant to relevant legislation, exclusive of any periods of parental leave, duty to accommodate, and not counting periods of unpaid leave from the date of appointment may be granted by the Provost and Vice-President (Academic) on recommendation of the Dean and where there is a clear plan for completion of the requirement(s) within the period of the extension.
+A short extension of not more than six (6) months exclusive of extensions granted for other reasons, such as parental leave, periods of unpaid leave, and pursuant to relevant legislation (see Article 5), -exclusive of any periods of parental leave, duty to accommodate, and not counting periods of unpaid leave from the date of appointment may be granted by the Provost and Vice-President (Academic) on recommendation of the Dean and where there is a clear plan for completion of the requirement(s) within the period of the extension.